Swifty Journey

 • Dictionary — Unordered collection of key-value pairs.

-All three share something in common: they’re generic types.
+All three share something in common: they’re generic types — generic means the same code works for any element type (Array<String>, Array<Int>, etc.) without rewriting it.
 When you write [String], you’re really writing Array<String>.
 The compiler generates specialized code for each concrete type — and that has performance implications we’ll explore later.
+(We cover generics in depth in article #12.)

 Array: the collection you’ll use the most